Pride at Work: Lawsuits

 Pride at Work v.
-Granholm
+Governor of Michigan

-Pride at Work is the lead plaintiff in National Pride at Work v.
-Granholm, No. 05-368-CZ (55th Dist.
+Pride at Work was the lead plaintiff in National Pride at Work v.
+Governor of Michigan, No. 05-368-CZ (55th Dist.
 Ct.
 September 27, 2005).
 In 2004, the state of Michigan amended its constitution to define marriage as a union between a man and a woman.
 After enactment of the amendment (known as Proposal 2), Michigan governor Jennifer Granholm questioned the legality of providing state-funded domestic partnership benefits.
 In May 2005, Pride at Work, on behalf of its members at Michigan State University and other state agencies, filed a complaint seeking to establish that the amendment does not bar public employers from providing benefits to domestic partners.
 Pride at Work argued in its brief that domestic partnership benefits are a contractual relationship unrelated to marital status and are not preempted by the amendment.
 On September 27, 2005, district court judge Joyce Draganchuk agreed, and issued summary judgment for the plaintiffs.

 The state of Michigan appealed.
 On October 31, 2005, the Michigan Court of Appeals granted the state attorney general's motion to stay the decision and accelerate the appeal.
 On April 11, 2006, a panel of three Michigan Court of Appeals judges heard oral arguments on the amendment prohibiting public employers from offering domestic partner benefits.

 On February 2, 2007, a unanimous three-judge panel of the state Court of Appeals ruled that the amendment bans domestic partner benefit plans.
 The ruling dismissed Pride at Work's claim that the amendment deprives same-sex couples of the equal protection of the law.
 "Consistent with the state's long public policy tradition of favoring the institution of marriage," the court wrote, "the marriage amendment's purpose, 'to secure and preserve the benefits of marriage for our society and for future generations of children...' is neither arbitrary nor invidious on its face."
 Pride at Work immediately appealed the ruling.

-Pride at Work v.
-Governor of Michigan

-In Pride at Work v.
-Governor of Michigan, 481 Mich.
-56 (2008), the Supreme Court of Michigan interpreted the state's 2004 constitutional amendment providing that only different-sex unions may be "recognized as a marriage or similar union for any purpose."
+On May 7, 2008 the Supreme Court of Michigan interpreted the state's 2004 constitutional amendment providing that only different-sex unions may be "recognized as a marriage or similar union for any purpose."
 The court ruled that the statute prohibited public employers from offering health insurance benefits to employees' same-sex domestic partners because domestic partnerships are "similar unions" to marriage.